 The consequences of irresponsible sexual activity impact society not only in terms of medical costs, but also in high school drop-out numbers (not only of pregnant teen girls, but of their children); irresponsible teen parenting that often leads to child abuse or neglect; and poverty (single Moms with minimal education or job skills).
 (While placing an unintended child for adoption can improve the chances of success for that child and the birth mother, it does not seem to be encouraged.)

 Those who choose to be sexually active, and who are not in a monogamous relationship, can protect themselves from these negative consequences by consistently practicing safe sex habits, such as condom use.

-Missoula County has an average of about 150 reported cases of Chlamydia each year.
-This is probably only 30% of actual cases.
+The reported number of chlamydia cases is probably only 30% of actual number.
 Most reported Chlamydia cases are in females aged 15-24.
 This is due to greater susceptibility to infection, inexperience in negotiating safer behaviors, a greater likelihood of multiple partners and other factors.
 Females account for most reports because they seek reproductive health care more frequently than men, and because men are typically asymptomatic.